AsiaKorushkina/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Parameters**

 - `agg_state` — State of the aggregate function.
 [AggregateFunction](../../sql-reference/data-types/aggregatefunction.md#data-type-aggregatefunction).
 - `grouping` — Grouping key.
 Optional.
-The state is reset to zero if the parameter value is changed.
+The state of the function is reset if the `grouping` value is changed.
 It can be any of the [supported data types](../../sql-reference/data-types/index.md) for which the equality operator is defined.

 **Returned value**